Paulette McDonagh

-Paulette de Vere McDonagh (11 June 1901 – 30 August 1978), was an Australian film director, who often worked in collaboration with her sisters Phyllis and Isabella.
+Paulette de Vere McDonagh (11 June 1901 – 30 August 1978), was an Australian film director, who often worked in collaboration with her sisters Phyllis McDonagh and Isabel McDonagh (aka Marie Lorraine).
 In 1933 it was claimed she was one of only five female film directors in the world.

-At one stage they had offers to go to Hollywood.
-"Fox Films offered to send us," said Phyllis McDonagh, "But we were sensible girls.
+At one stage the sisters had offers to go to Hollywood.
+"Fox Films offered to send us," said Phyllis McDonagh, "...but we were sensible girls.
 We sat down and talked and decided we would end up very small fish in a big pond.
 At home we had work and a reputation."

-Life and career
+Early life

-Paulette McDangh was born on 11 June 1901 in Sydney and one of seven children born to Annie Jane (Anita) Amora and John Michael McDonagh.
+Paulette McDonagh was born on 11 June 1901 in Sydney and is the third of seven children born to Annie Jane (Anita) Amora and John Michael McDonagh.

 She was educated at the Catholic Kincoppal School in Elizabeth Bay, Sydney.